 House of Blues New Orleans (626 Frenchmen St, New Orleans)

 This iconic blues venue is a jewel of New Orleans nightlife .
 It has a VIP room, called the Foundation Room, and lots of good party vibes.
-The music stage is spectacular and the walls are accompanied by beautiful folk art.
+The musical stage is spectacular and the walls are accompanied by beautiful folk art.

 The Howlin Wolf (907 S Peters St, New Orleans)